jshih88/cfpwv/Readme.md

 **Base Directory** = "stata/"

-1. Run "do_files/js_cfpwv.do" in Stata to create the log files in directory "log_files/*.log".
+1. Run "do_files/js_cfpwv.do" in Stata to create the log files in the directory "log_files/*.log".

 2. Run "scripts/js_cfpwv.sh" that uses "log_files/*.log" to create the consolidated table "tables/js_cfpwv.csv"

-3. Run "scripts/js_exposures_plot_by_age.do" that uses "tables/js_cfpwv.csv" to create plots in "figures/"
+3. Run "scripts/js_exposures_plot_by_age.do" that uses "tables/js_cfpwv.csv" to create plots in "figures/*.png"

 ### Python Data Science Ecosystem Analysis